SmokinCaterpillar/pypet/doc/source/manual/optimization_tips.rst

 This may save a couple of milliseconds each run because the config data no longer needs to be pickled and send over the queue for storage.

+Moreover, you can further avoid unnecessary pickling for the pool by setting ``freeze_pool_input=True``.
+Accordingly, the trajectory, your target function, and all additional arguments are passed to each pool process at initialisation and not for each run individually.
+However, in order to use this feature, you must make sure that neither your target function nor the additional arguments are mutated over the course of your runs.